lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 --- abstract

-This document updates RFC 5019 to allow OCSP clients to use SHA-256.
-An RFC 5019 compliant OCSP client is still able to use SHA-1, but the use of SHA-1 may become obsolete in the future.
+RFC 5019 defines a lightweight profile for OCSP that makes the protocol more suitable for use in high-volume environments.
+The lightweight profile specifies the mandatory use of SHA-1 when calculating the values of several fields in OCSP requests and responses.
+In recent years, weaknesses have been demonstrated with the SHA-1 algorithm.
+As a result, SHA-1 is increasingly falling out of use even for non-security relevant use cases.
+This document obsoletes the lightweight profile as specified in RFC 5019 to instead recommend the use of SHA-256 where SHA-1 was previously required.
+An RFC 5019-compliant OCSP client is still able to use SHA-1, but the use of SHA-1 may become obsolete in the future.

 --- middle